chef-boneyard/chef-web-docs-2016/chef_master/source/chef_why.rst

 How can I help?
 -----------------------------------------------------
-`Join the community <http://docs.opscode.com/#the-community>`_, participate in the discussion going on right now on IRC, sign up for the mailing Lists, and read the instructions on how to contribute to an |opscode| open source project.
+`Join the community <http://docs.opscode.com/#the-community>`_, participate in the discussion going on right now on IRC, sign up for the mailing Lists, and read the instructions on how to contribute to an |company_name| open source project.
 For more information about participating in the community, see

 Do I really need to know Ruby?
 -----------------------------------------------------